-- G6.1 Termination of study may occur because of failure in academic or professional components (see G4), lack of appropriate attendance/engagement (see D5), or for reasons of misconduct.
-Procedures for the conduct of students, including suspension and exclusion for disciplinary offences, are covered under the Student Code of Conduct and the Student Disciplinary Procedure and are not part of these regulations. - G6.2 Where possible, within approved arrangements, the University will recommend an alternative award to students who have failed professional components, as specified in the validated programme. - G6.3 Exceptionally, where there is evidence that the presence of a student is detrimental to the physical, educational or emotional safety or well-being of a client group or to the University community, or evidence that the student has failed to establish effective working relationships with professional colleagues, or where behaviour is deemed to amount to unprofessional conduct, a recommendation may be made for termination of the student's registration on the programme in accordance with the Student Code of Conduct.
+- G6.1 Termination of study may occur because of failure in academic or professional components (see G4), lack of appropriate attendance/engagement, or for reasons of misconduct. - G6.2 Where possible, within approved arrangements, the University will recommend an alternative award to students who have failed professional components, as specified in the validated programme - G6.3 Procedures for the conduct of students, including suspension and exclusion for disciplinary offences, are covered under the following Student Procedures, which do not form part of these regulations: - Student Code of Conduct, - Student isciplinary Procedure, - Fitness to Study Policy and Procedure - Fitness to Practise Policy - Precautionary Action and Suspension Procedures. - G6.4 Exceptionally, where there is evidence that the presence of a student is detrimental to the physical, educational or emotional safety or well-being of a client group or to the University community, or evidence that the student has failed to establish effective working relationships with professional colleagues, or where behaviour is deemed to amount to unprofessional conduct, a recommendation may be made for termination of the student's registration on the programme in accordance with the Precautionary Action and Suspension Procedures.